shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-video-inventory-and-formats.md

 ---
-Title : Introduction to Video Inventory and Formats Description : ## What is in-stream video? ms.date : 10/28/2023
+title : Introduction to Video Inventory and Formats description : Learn about out-stream video, in-banner video, VAST, VPAID, MRAID and VMAP.
+ms.date : 12/05/2023
 ms.custom : industry-reference
-In-stream video creatives are played in video players on web pages.
-They
 ---

-# Introduction to Video Inventory and Formats
+# Introduction to video inventory and formats

 ## What is in-stream video?

 In-stream video creatives are played in video players on web pages.
 They are played before, in the middle of, or after other video content, and use VAST XML to ensure proper rendering in the players.

 ## What is out-stream video?